aurbano/aurbano.eu/_posts/wp/2009-10-20-perfect-jquery-ui-rotating-tabs.md

 Remember to include also the *CSS files* for the UI Theme!
-Otherwise the tabs won’t seem to work!
+Otherwise the tabs won\'t seem to work!

 ### The HTML for the tabs: